Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-The coin features incuse edge lettering in Latin: "MDCCCLI CIVIUM INDUSTRIA FLORET CIVITAS MCMLI".
-This translates to "1851 By the industry of its people the state flourishes 1951".
+The edge of the coin features distinctive incuse Latin lettering: "MDCCCLI CIVIUM INDUSTRIA FLORET CIVITAS MCMLI".
+This translates to "1851 By the industry of its people the state flourishes 1951", perfectly linking the Great Exhibition of 1851 with the Festival of Britain in 1951.

 View full details